-In order to add permissions for an Azure AD group, the Group type must be Security and not Office 365.
+In order to add permissions for an Azure AD group, the Group type must be set to Security.
 This option is selected when the group is created.
 For more information, see Create a basic group and add members using Azure Active Directory.

 - Learn about recommended security practices for Azure Lighthouse.